 The National Folk Museum of Korea has three permanent exhibitions and two special exhibitions as well as a library, souvenir shop, and other subsidiary facilities.

 Cheongwadae Sarangchae is a space to learn about Korean culture and the history of former Korean presidents.
-The area is comprised of a planned exhibition hall where various special exhibitions are held, Korean culture exhibition hall, Korean food (hansik) promotion hall on the first floor and Cheongwadae Hall which introduces former Korean presidents and Haengboknuri Hall which presents the future vision of Korea on the second floor.
+The area is comprised of a planned exhibition hall where various special exhibitions are held.
+Korea Tourism Exhibit Hall and a special hall with hidden stories of Cheong Wa Dae are on the first floor, while Cheongwadae Hall which introduces former Korean presidents and Citizens Communication Experience Hall which presents government online contents are on the second floor.

 Seochon Village, literally meaning west village, is named in reference to its location west of Gyeongbokgung Palace.
 The old hanok houses lining the long alleys well harmonize with newly emerging shops and stores.
 Walking through the alleys that resembles a big maze, visitors will be nicely surprised by murals and adorable pictures.